telerik/xamarin-forms-docs/controls/pdfviewer/pdfviewer-getting-started.md

 * **Source** (DocumentSource): Defines the source of the document.

->note The following pdf is visualized as an EmbeddedResource.
+>note The example below shows a pdf document visualized as an EmbeddedResource.
+This is one of the options for loading a pdf inside PdfViewer control, you could check the others in the [Key Features]({%slug pdfviewer-key-features%}) topic.

 <snippet id='pdfviewer-getting-started' />